 "After the Texas game, there were about four or five media there," Frasor said.
 "I took pictures and we were sitting down.
 I called my dad and while I was talking to him, my head coach's cell phone was ringing.
 It was crazy.
 Just to win the game was awesome and then to hit the game-winner …"

 That shot began an onslaught of telephone calls which led to offers.
 North Carolina called and offered.
 They're coming to see him on Thursday.

 "Michigan State called.
 They called a while ago when [Eric] Devendorf de-committed but they were blown away this weekend.
 They're coming in tomorrow.
 Illinois is coming in Thursday.
 Wake Forest called and Kansas called.
 Skip Prosser called my dad."

 Frasor now has to be careful to get a grip on the situation.
 Purdue called and offered but he had to tell the Boilermakers "no." That's a phrase he's going to learn more about in the coming days.

 "I've got to kind of control this somehow.
 It's incredible.
-I kind of don't know how to handle it."
+I don't know how to handle it kind of."

 Frasor did his damage and pumped up his reputation by shooting the basketball.
 On the circuit, he slides over and plays the two guard because of Mike Mullins, the Wolves point man.
 However, during the high school season, Frasor runs the show himself.
 His role with Brother Rice is to be the playmaker, not the scorer.
 In AAU ball, his roles reverse.

-"I do it all -- all the time -- with my high school.
+"I do it all during all the time with my high school.
 I'll easily break my high school assist record.
 I don't score nearly as much for my high school as I do for the Wolves.